relaycorp/ddos-report/docs/systems/federated.md

 As the designer of a protocol that powers public goods, you should consider the following mitigations:

-- [User authentication](../mitigations/auth.md).
-If you're leveraging a protocol that has built-in authentication, such as [ActivityPub](https://www.w3.org/wiki/SocialCG/ActivityPub/Authentication_Authorization#Server_to_Server), you should probably use it.
-Otherwise, consider using [VeraId](https://veraid.net).
+- [Authentication](../mitigations/auth.md).
+If you're leveraging a protocol that has built-in authentication, such as [ActivityPub](https://www.w3.org/wiki/SocialCG/ActivityPub/Authentication_Authorization#Server_to_Server), you should probably use it — otherwise, consider using [VeraId](https://veraid.net) to identify the domain name of the server.
+You may not want to allow anonymity or pseudonymity (e.g. long-term identity keys), as it'd make it difficult to block abusive servers.
 - [Cryptographic challenges](../mitigations/crypto-challenges.md).
-Proof of Space(time) in particular is worth considering, as IoT devices (a large source of DDoS attacks) tend to have limited storage capacity.
+Proof of Space(time) in particular is worth considering, as IoT devices (a large source of DDoS attacks) tend to have limited storage capacity and there's probably no legitimate use for them as servers in a federation.
 - [Client-aware rate limiting](../mitigations/rate-limiting.md).
 - [Threat scoring](../mitigations/threat-scoring.md).